@solana/web3-compat is the bridge between long-lived @solana/web3.js apps

 const solanaWeb3 = require("@solana/web3-compat");const connection = new solanaWeb3.Connection("https://api.devnet.solana.com");

-Behind the scenes Connection forwards reads and writes through @solana/client, so helpers like
+Behind the scenes Connection forwards reads and writes through

-runtime without touching your business logic.
+without touching your business logic.

 Bridge helpers when you need Kit types

-As you adopt Kit directly (maybe in new components using @solana/client or @solana/react-hooks),
+As you adopt Kit directly (maybe in new components using @solana/client or

-use the bridge helpers shipped in the compat package to convert between the two ecosystems:
+@solana/react-hooks), use the bridge helpers shipped in the compat package to

-import {PublicKey,toAddress,toPublicKey,toWeb3Instruction,toKitSigner,} from "@solana/web3-compat";const legacyKey = new PublicKey("11111111111111111111111111111111");const kitAddress = toAddress(legacyKey);const backToWeb3 = toPublicKey(kitAddress);
+import {PublicKey,toAddress,toPublicKey,toWeb3Instruction,toKitSigner} from "@solana/web3-compat";const legacyKey = new PublicKey("11111111111111111111111111111111");const kitAddress = toAddress(legacyKey);const backToWeb3 = toPublicKey(kitAddress);

-Mixing runtimes becomes safe: newer hooks can emit Kit instructions, then toWeb3Instruction will wrap
+Mixing runtimes becomes safe: newer hooks can emit Kit instructions, then

 Progressive migration patterns

 - Incremental rollouts: Update one feature folder at a time.
-When a module no longer needs compat,
+When a module

-point it straight at
+no longer needs compat, point it straight at

 @solana/client/@solana/react-hookswithout touching the rest of the tree. - Shared RPC tuning: Because compat relies on Kit connections, tuning commitment levels, prioritization fees, or RPC URLs flows through a single config object.

-- SPL + transaction helpers: Keep legacy transaction builders for now, but reach for
+- SPL + transaction helpers: Keep legacy transaction builders for now, but

 client.helpers.transaction.prepareonce you're ready.
 Compat can still submit the same signed payloads. - Testing: Reuse existing Web3 mocks since the public surface stays identical, yet under test you can stub the Kit client for richer simulations.